NRFC/GMS/docs/renew-affiliation.md

 Login to the GMS through this link https://gms.rfu.com/GMS/Account/Login

-If you require your username, please contact one of us:
+If you require your username, please contact Toby:

-## Club Membership Secretary

- * Vicky Regester
- * vickyregester@gmail.com
- * Mob: 07804 228005

-## Minis

- * Emma Allen
+ * Toby Batch
- * emma.allen@aviva.com
+ * rugby@nfn.org.uk
- * Mob: 07787 115682
+ * Mob: 07968 505 897

 If you do not know your password, click on Forgot password and an email will be automatically sent to you **(this may appear in your spam folder and the sender will be FirstSports)**.